10 Ways to Bond With Your Rabbit

 3. Fill Your Shared Space With Toys

-There are many fun things you can place around your rabbit’s play area or run, including Zippi tubes and tunnels, chew treats, a covered area, hanging toys and a hay basket.
+There are many fun things you can place around your rabbit’s play area or run, including Zippi rabbit tunnels and tubes, chew treats, shelters and platforms, hanging toys and a hay basket.

 Once you have a shared space set up with toys and other gear, try sitting in there with your rabbit for half an hour every day without reaching out to touch your pet.
 This way, your rabbit will learn to feel comfortable in your company and begin to trust you.
 It is likely that after a few days of this close contact, your rabbit will approach you without fear and begin to show some curiosity.
 It’s natural for your rabbit to have a gentle nibble when you first meet – don’t worry, it’s not a bite!